Skip to Main Content

 Disclaimer

-Provided by the Waidner-Spahr Library, this guide is meant to be objective and updated with the most current voting information available.
-Nothing in this guide should be construed as support for any of the candidates or their positions.
-Students are encouraged to do their own research to determine what voting method is best for them.
+Provided by the Waidner-Spahr Library, this guide is meant to be objective and updated with the most current information available.
+Nothing in this guide should be construed as support for any party, candidate or their position.
+Students are encouraged to do their own research regarding voting methods and politics.